 If you’re the type of person that already has an Amazon dash button stuck to your refrigerator, you’ll relate to this one.
 Whether you hate haphazardly running to the grocery or convenience store for one forgotten item or simply don’t care where your home and pantry basics come from, sourcing your everyday must-haves from Amazon is the way to go if you want to live easy.

 “Let me preface this by saying I buy everything on Amazon (smile.amazon.com, actually).
-Aside from thinking I’m getting the best deal, I’m sold on the convenience of not having to run errands to multiple stores around NYC then lug my haul back to my apartment.
-My favorite products?
-Toilet paper and canned goods.
-Canned goods because I’m physically not strong enough to carry all my pantry staples at once; toilet paper because, to be honest, find it marginally embarrassing to.” – Amanda Johnson, Digital Content Strategy Manager
+Aside from thinking I’m getting the best deal, I’m sold on the convenience of not having to run errands to multiple stores around NYC then lug my haul back to my apartment.” – Amanda Johnson, Digital Content Strategy Manager

 “I’m sold on the convenience of not having to run errands to multiple stores around NYC.”